 So there he sat.
 Our Mr Haydn.
 Over 200 years ago.
 Tinkling away on his keyboard, testing some ideas, and then putting a few notes down on paper.

 And there you are.
 Looking at the exact same instrument.
-Standing in the exact same room where one of the world’s greatest-ever composers slept and composed.
+Standing in the exact same room where the mighty composer slept and composed.

-In 1793, aged around 61, the Haydns bought a house in Gumpendorf, a leafy and quiet village outside Vienna (back then at least).
+In 1793, aged around 61, Haydn bought a house in Gumpendorf.
+This leafy and quiet village lay outside Vienna but now forms part of the city’s 6th district.

-Fortunately for us, the house has survived intact.
-The fine folk at the Wien Museum turned it into a small, permanent Haydn exhibition and restored the house with delicate historical accuracy.
+Fortunately for us, the building has survived intact.
+The Wien Museum has restored the house with delicate historical accuracy and turned it into a small, permanent Haydn exhibition.

 Inside the Haydn House

-Rather incongruously, a virtual parrot greets you when you enter the courtyard through the big wooden doors (Haydn bought a parrot in London).
+Rather incongruously, a virtual parrot greets you when you enter the courtyard through the big wooden doors.
+Apparently, Haydn bought a parrot when in London.

 - The Vienna and Gumpendorf of the time (early 1800s)